Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 So now what we're going to do is we're going to get in anteriorly.
 So we've used 2 pickups, we're grabbing the peritoneum and we're going to make a snip into the peritoneum.
 The bladder is protected with the - Breisky.

+I can see an in on the right side of you.
 There you go.
 Yeah.
+Okay, fine.
 So now we have this nice, glistening - peritoneum.
+Now we’re in.
 So now we confirm with our finger, we're feeling the fundus of the uterus or we're feeling the uterus below us, and anteriorly is the bladder.
 So we're going to use the right angle retractor to protect the bladder as we continue to march up, taking bites for our hysterectomy.

 Okay, let's just get this out of the way.
 There we go.